Procedure of Company Registration in Bangladesh 2026

 Unlimited Company

-Foreign investors often opt for PLCs for their balance of protection and flexibility.
-Branch or liaison offices are alternatives for non-full incorporation but require BIDA approval and limit activities.
+Foreign investors often opt for Pvt.
+Ltd. for their balance of protection and flexibility.
+Branch or liaison offices are alternatives for non-full incorporation but require BIDA approval and limited activities.

 Simple Steps to Register a Company in Bangladesh

-The RJSC oversees registration, with most steps online via their portal (roc.gov.bd).
+The RJSC oversees registration, with most steps completed vide online portal.
 Here’s a streamlined process for a Private Limited Company:

-3. Open Temporary Bank Account and Remit Capital: Open an account in the proposed company name.
-Foreign shareholders remit paid-up capital (min BDT 1 locally; USD 50,000 for 100% foreign-owned).
-Bank issues Encashment Certificate (1-3 days).
+3. Open Temporary Bank Account and Remit Capital: Open an account in the proposed company name in one of the Commercial banks of Bangladesh.
+The Foreign Shareholders must remit the paid-up capital amount in the account.
+The Bank issues Encashment Certificate (3 days).

-4. Submit Application to RJSC: Upload signed MoA/AoA, Form IX (director consent), Form XII (director list), subscriber page, and Encashment Certificate.
-Pay fees via bank slip.
+4. Submit Application to RJSC: Upload signed MoA/AoA, Form IX (director consent), Form XII (director list), subscriber page, and Encashment Pay fees via bank slip or Online Payment Portal.
 Physical submission follows.

 5. Receive Certificate of Incorporation: RJSC reviews (3-7 days); issues digital certificate with registration number.